monistdavid/human-books/Citation/2016 A Diversity-Promoting Objective Function for Neural Conversation Models/A Diversity-Promoting Objective Function for Neural Conversation Models.md

        something is different?
 5. given that the variables are independent to each other:
     1. ![img_5.png](img_5.png)
+6. likelihood is how likely certain model have parameter value given some data
-6. log likelihood is just the log of likelihood.
+7. log likelihood is just the log of likelihood.
 There are two properties by using log:
     1. product turns to sum / exponent turns to product ![img_6.png](img_6.png)
         1. The reason why we truns the product to sums is because the probabilities are so small that multipling them will quickly make the probability to zero v![img_7.png](img_7.png).
 Product and sum actually takes the same rules here.
 They both enable two models to compare their values with each other.
 By visiualing the graph:
            ![img_8.png](img_8.png)
+8. Maximum likelihood estimation (MLE) finds parameters that best fits the data given.
+Estimator is a function (any function) that finds a maximum likelihood.
+Derivative is the slope of a curved line at certain point.
+When a function is at a minimum or maximum, then the slope(derivative) is at zero 0.
+So we can look for all the slope 0 point and get the maximum y with given x, and that point is maximum likelihood.

 Summary
 ===============